operator-framework/operator-sdk/website/content/en/docs/changelog/_index.md

 - Unify CLI debug logging under a global `--verbose` flag ([#1361](https://github.com/operator-framework/operator-sdk/pull/1361))
 - [Go module](https://github.com/golang/go/wiki/Modules) support by default for new Go operators and during Ansible and Helm operator migration.
 The dependency manager used for a new operator can be explicitly specified for new operators through the `--dep-manager` flag, available in [`operator-sdk new`](https://github.com/operator-framework/operator-sdk/blob/master/doc/sdk-cli-reference.md#new) and [`operator-sdk migrate`](https://github.com/operator-framework/operator-sdk/blob/master/doc/sdk-cli-reference.md#migrate). `dep` is still available through `--dep-manager=dep`. ([#1001](https://github.com/operator-framework/operator-sdk/pull/1001))
 - New optional flag `--custom-api-import` for [`operator-sdk add controller`](https://github.com/operator-framework/operator-sdk/blob/master/doc/sdk-cli-reference.md#controller) to specify that the new controller reconciles a built-in or external Kubernetes API, and what import path and identifier it should have. ([#1344](https://github.com/operator-framework/operator-sdk/pull/1344))
 - Operator Scorecard plugin support ([#1379](https://github.com/operator-framework/operator-sdk/pull/1379)).
-Documentation for scorecard plugins can be found in the main scorecard doc: [doc/test-framework/scorecard.md](./doc/test-framework/scorecard.md)
+Documentation for scorecard plugins can be found in the main [scorecard doc][scorecard_docs].

 ### Changed